Finding Aid for the Yoshio Nishimura Papers, ca. 1919-1947

 and have the reformed Japanese move toward those directions].

-Physical Description: (Manuscript, 9pp.)
+General Physical Description note: (Manuscript, 9pp.)

-Box 131, Folder 9
+box 131, folder 9

 A collection of miscellaneous leaflets and magazine clippings.